whslqy/Data_mining/README.md

 - **Performance Issues**: If the notebook runs slowly, reduce the dataset size or increase `max_iter` cautiously.
 - **Visualization Errors**: Confirm `matplotlib` is installed and the `fake-news.png` file is correctly referenced.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit them (`git commit -m "Add your message"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Submit a pull request with a description of your changes.
-6. Ensure all modifications are documented in the notebook with comments.

 ## Additional Resources
 - [Scikit-learn Documentation](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.PassiveAggressiveClassifier.html) for Passive-Aggressive classifier details.